- Reviewed: 19 March 2020, 14:10 NZDT

 There is a general threat of terrorism in Sudan, including in Khartoum.
 Terrorist attacks could be indiscriminate, including in places frequented by westerners.
-Possible targets include commercial and public areas such as airports, oil and gas industry installations, hotels, clubs, restaurants, bars, schools, markets and other tourist areas.
+Possible targets include commercial and public areas such as airports, oil and gas industry installations, hotels, clubs, restaurants, bars, schools, markets, tourist areas and government buildings.

 Civil unrest/political tension

-Protests and demonstrations are common in Sudan, especially in Khartoum and other major cities, and can occur at short notice.
+Protests and demonstrations are common in Sudan and occur at short notice, particularly in Khartoum and other major cities.
 These are sometimes in response to international developments and may be directed against foreigners or foreign interests.

 New Zealanders in Sudan are advised to monitor local media for developments and avoid all demonstrations, protests and large public gatherings as they have the potential to turn violent.
 Violent clashes resulting in deaths can occur between security forces and protestors.
 You should adhere to any curfews put in place by local authorities.

-There is a threat of kidnapping throughout Sudan.
+There is a threat of kidnapping throughout Sudan, including in Khartoum.
 The threat is highest in the Darfur region and southern parts of the country.
 Foreigners, including humanitarian workers, have been targeted previously.

 Southern and Eastern Sudan

 The security situation in southern Sudan remains fragile since the secession of South Sudan and has the potential to deteriorate with little warning.
 The border remains disputed in some places and border areas are dangerous.